SansGuidon/bookmarks/README.md

 * [IsThereAnyDeal.com](https://isthereanydeal.com/) - keep track of the best deals for video games you'd like to play
 * [leereilly/games](https://github.com/leereilly/games) - Games on GitHub - A list of popular/awesome videos games, add-ons, maps, etc.
 * [Soldat](https://www.soldat.pl/en/) - Soldat is still one of my favorite multiplayer games for 10+ years, mainly because it's free, its gameplay is simple, the engine can be modded easily and the game uses 2d rendering
+* [Illuminion](http://if.illuminion.de/infocom.html) - Classic text adventures masterpieces, to play with DOS or the Frotz-Z machine

 # Health and Work-Life Balance
 * [Matt Might](http://matt.might.net/articles/work-life-balance/) - Tips for work-life balance